 CLEO 2020 paper: Predicting Dead Time Distortion for High-Flux Single-Photon Lidar

 ICASSP 2019 paper: Dead Time Compensation for High-Flux Depth Imaging

 OSA Math 2019 paper: Markov Chain Modeling for High-Flux Single-Photon Detection with Dead Times

 Dithered depth measurement

-Using detector arrays can speed up lidar systems by parallelizing acquisition.
-However, current SPAD arrays have time bins longer than typical laser pulse durations, resulting in measurement errors dominated by quantization.
-We propose an optical time-of-flight system that uses subtractive dither to improve image depth resolution.
-Additional modeling of the measurement noise with a generalized Gaussian distribution leads to more efficient order statistics-based estimators and rules of thumb for when subtractive dither is useful and which estimator to apply.
+In single photon detection systems (especially SPAD arrays) that have time bins longer than typical laser pulse durations, the resulting measurement errors are dominated by quantization.
+Our work proposes an optical time-of-flight system that uses subtractive dither to improve image depth resolution and investigates how modeling the measurement noise with a generalized Gaussian distribution can further improve estimation error.

 Work with Robin Dawson & Vivek Goyal

 IEEE Trans.
 Signal Processing paper: Estimation From Quantized Gaussian Measurements: When and How to Use Dither